jqj8595/fizzbuzz-bootstrap-api/README.md

-# FizzBuzz A BootStrap Spring Boot API
+# FizzBuzz Game: A BootStrap Spring Boot API

 *To run the project*
 1. Simply go to the fizzbuzz-api folder in the repo https://github.com/jqj8595/fizzbuzz-bootstrap-api/tree/main/fizzbuzz-api where you will find the Dockerfile.